First Alert Forecast: wintry skies Tuesday, freeze opportunities Wednesday and Thursday

-WILMINGTON, NC (WECT) - Good Tuesday to you!
-Please be alert for a quick blitz of rain or snow showers Tuesday morning as a jet stream disturbance streaks across the Cape Fear Region.
-Even for those communities that manage to see a few wet, gloppy snowflakes, air temperatures just above freezing and road temperatures well above freezing ought to limit travel impacts.
-Still, a little extra caution is advisable.
+WILMINGTON, NC (WECT) - A leftover sprinkle or flurry possibility stays built into your forecast for this afternoon and evening.
+Warmer temperatures for “Spring Forward” for Daylight Saving Time weekend remain in your forecast, too.

-By the afternoon, all or nearly all of the precipitation will have scooted offshore; you may expect simply cloudy or partly cloudy skies and temperatures mainly in the 40s at that time.
-As you check out the remainder of your First Alert Forecast and some of the sub-freezing nights therein, please remember to give a little extra TLC to...
+But, to get there, we’ll have to negotiate through a stretch of wintry cold temperatures.
+They may not be record-setting cold, but they’ll certainly be below average for early March in the Cape Fear Region.
+As you check out your First Alert Forecast and some of the sub-freezing nights therein, remember to give a little extra TLC to...

 Pets: extra layers and extra bedding are great and bringing them inside may be even better!